Recent Posts

 Challenges of Having an Adolescent or Teenager Has OCD

 When an adolescent or teenager has obsessive-compulsive disorder, it is not uncommon for the whole family to be affected and home life to become very stressful.
 Watching your child behave in seemingly strange ways can cause confusion and be frightening.
-Siblings of the teen with obsessive-compulsive disorder may become easily annoyed when the OCD behaviors are displayed, due to a lack of understanding.
+Siblings of the teen with obsessive-compulsive disorder may become easily annoyed when the OCD behaviors are displayed due to a lack of understanding.
+The difficulties those with OCD face in accessing cognitive-behavioral therapy (CBT) must be acknowledged, as should the importance of developing innovative methods to improve access to effective treatments.
 Other challenges of having an adolescent or teenager with OCD include:

 • Lack of communication – secrecy is common amongst adolescents and teens.
 Yet, if your child has obsessive-compulsive disorder and refuses to discuss his or her symptoms, it can be hugely challenging for the parents/caregivers and siblings.